Dharamsitejas/WebMarks/README.md

 - Life is mostly forth and bubble, two things stand like stone.
 Kindness in another's trouble, courage in your own.
 - Hard work beats talent when talent doesn't work hard.
 - A friendship founded on business is better than a business founded on friendship.
+- Talent is God given.
+Be humble.
+Fame is man-given.
+Be grateful.
+Conceit is self-given.
+Be careful.

 <hr>